 The signal box equipment is a stand alone concentrator of relay design providing all common services from its internal transistor equipment.
 These diagrams are listed below.

 The exchange has been constructed mostly from PABX4 equipment, however many locally designed selectors and relay sets have been added for various purposes over the years and these diagrams are listed below.

 Parkend North Exchange etc.

-This 22 line uniselector exchange is not yet in service.
-It is complete and waiting installation in Parkend Signal Box.
-It has been designed specifically to allow long lines to be connected to it and so will be available to service any lines going north from Parkend as the railway extends.
+This 22 line uniselector exchange in Parkend Signal Box has been designed specifically to allow long lines to be connected to it and so will be available to service any lines going north from Parkend as the railway extends.
 It is very similar in circuit design to Lydney Junction Exchange but has been physically constructed somewhat differently.
-All outgoing calls will be made via first selectors in Parkend exchange.
-Incoming calls will arrive via junctions from both Norchard and Parkend.
+All outgoing calls are made via first selectors in Parkend exchange.
+Incoming calls arrive via junctions from both Norchard and Parkend.

 STARS (Signals and Telecoms Alarm Reception System) collects alarms from around the railway and directs them back to Norchard.
 Any alarm is first displayed by the appropriate lamp lighting on a simple display at Norchard exchange.
 If the alarm persists for more than six minutes it then lights a lamp in a key and lamp display in the shop office.
 The appropriate officer can then be informed of the alarm condition.
 The system is notable for the way in which up to three alarm locations can be combined to transmit alarm signals over a single wire to Norchard.

 NORCHARD PUBLIC ADDRESS EQUIPMENT